top of page

 The Purpose of GIFT

-At its core, GIFT Therapy and Consulting is grounded in the belief that every person carries innate strengths, insight, and capacity for healing.
-Therapy is not about fixing what is broken, but about creating the conditions for people to access, restore, and harness their inner gifts, both individually and in connection with others.
-When people are supported in reconnecting with themselves and each other, the impact extends beyond the therapy room, as the well-being of our communities and the world depends on it.
+GIFT Therapy & Consulting is grounded in the belief that every person carries innate strengths and the capacity for healing.
+GIFT is not about fixing what is broken, but about creating the conditions for people to reconnect with their innate gifts, restore balance, and move forward with greater resilience and purpose.
+When individuals reconnect with themselves and others, the impact extends far beyond those moments of support, reaching into communities and the wider world.

-My approach as a therapist is shaped by more than two decades of experience supporting individuals, families, and communities navigating stress, trauma, conflict, and major transitions.
-I came to this work through my own life experiences and many years of hands-on involvement in domestic violence advocacy, violence prevention programming and curriculum development, facilitation, and systems-level change coordination—long before entering clinical practice.
-Those experiences continue to deeply inform how I approach therapy today.
-Mid-career, I returned to graduate study to deepen and formalize my commitment to healing and systems change, earning back-to-back master’s degrees in Sustainable Peacebuilding and Social Work, along with certificates in Trauma-Informed Care and Trauma Counseling.
-I am currently a Clinical Social Worker/ Advanced Practice Social Worker #135543-121 in Wisconsin, practicing under the supervision of Mary Jane Demet, MSW, LCSW #3960-123, as I continue to advance my clinical training and expertise.
+Mid-career, I returned to graduate study to deepen my commitment to healing and change, earning master’s degrees in Sustainable Peacebuilding and Social Work, along with certificates in Trauma-Informed Care and Trauma Counseling.
+I am an Advanced Practice Social Worker in Wisconsin (#135543-121), currently practicing under the supervision of Mary Jane Demet, MSW, LCSW (#3960-123) as I continue advancing my clinical training.

-I work with adults, families, and groups, and I have a particular interest in supporting people in high-demand roles, trauma survivors, and those navigating complex relational or systemic stressors.
-In addition to my clinical work, I also teach and consult in areas related to peace studies, well-being, and resilience, which keeps my practice grounded in both real-world experience and reflective learning.
+I work with adults, couples, families, and groups, and have a particular interest in supporting trauma survivors, people in high-demand professions, and those navigating complex relational or systemic stressors.
+In addition to my clinical work, I also teach and consult on topics related to peacebuilding, accountability, well-being, and resilience.

 Areas of Practice